Hayden-Allen/Dungine/README.md

 + ```hp: 5, gold: 100```
    + this **player** has a base health of 5 and starts with 100 gold pieces
    + the name of the currency in-game can be customized through the registry, but you can't change the name of the Dungine attribute

-While this example doesn't show any lists, I'm sure you can imagine their syntax.
-Regardless, I will show a more in-depth example later on that will include lists.

 ##### Top Level Objects
 The main restriction on Dungine game file syntax is the fact that only certain types of objects may be defined outside of any other object.
 These are called top level objects, or TLOs.
 There are currently just 2 TLOs in Dungine, **player** and **world**.